hniemeyer/ModulesTalk/ModulesTalk/script.md

 * Order of imports does not matter
 * trying to use not exported functions or macro definitions will not work

+## Stuff to try out

+* import module in another module